pouriaMaleki/eghtesad-novin-checkout/readme.md

 # Eghtesad Novin Ckeckout:
 Unofficial [Novin Pardakht - Eghtesad Novin Gateway](https://www.pna.co.ir) implementation in Node.JS

-Warning: Eghtesad Novin gateway API's are not resistant and they will change without notifing users.
+Warning: Eghtesad Novin gateway API's are not persistent and they will change without notifing users.

-This module needed `openssl` installed on your computer (or server) and configured as environment variable. (pre installed on most linux distros - except light weight docker images)
+This module needs `openssl` installed on your computer (or server) and should be visible in `$PATH`.
+(Pre-installed on most linux distros - except light weight docker images)

 Notice: They are not checking IP's so you can test it on your development machine.